Thin subgroups isomorphic to Gromov--Piatetski-Shapiro lattices: Gromov--Piatetski-Shapiro lattices

-In their 1987 paper \cite{GPS}, Gromov--Piateski-Shapiro describe a method for constructing infinitely many non-arithmetic lattices in $\SO(n,1,\R)$.
+In their 1987 paper \cite{GPS}, Gromov--Piatetski-Shapiro describe a method for constructing infinitely many non-arithmetic lattices in $\SO(n,1,\R)$.
 In this section we describe their construction and the construction of the lattices appearing in Theorem \ref{thm:mainthm}.

 Let $K$ be a totally real number field of degree $d+1$ with ring of integers $\O_K$.
 There are $d+1$ embeddings $\{\sigma_0,\ldots,\sigma_{d}\}$ of $K$ into $\R$.
 Using the embedding $\sigma_0$ we will implicitly regard $K$ as a subset of $\R$.
 In this way, it makes sense to say that elements of $F$ are positive (resp.\ negative).
 Let $s_K:K^\times\to \Z_{\geq 0}$ where $s_K(a)=\abs{\{i\geq 1\mid \sigma_i(a)>0\}}$.
 In other words, $s_K(a)$ counts the non-identity embeddings for which $a$ has positive image.